dead-f00l/StreamRaidersBot-docker/README.md

 Now open up your browser and access the IP of the device running docker on port 6901, enter the VNC_PASSWORD and you should be presented with StreamRaidersBot running in a little window inside your browser.
 It may take a while to launch as it initializes.

+To paste into the bot using noVNC, there is an expanding menu on the left which include a button for clipboard.
+If you paste something into the text area this button provides, it will replace the clipboard inside the vnc window with its content.
+Similarly, if you copy something from the vnc window, this box will be updated to contain what was copied.